lucywilkerson/SWERVE/README.md

 ## Goals
 - Validate and compare a range of datasets and model outputs for storm-time metrics.
 - Provide accessible, structured data for the research community.
-- Support space weather infrastructure resilience efforts through better understanding of space weather impacts.
+- Support space weather infrastructure resilience efforts through a better understanding of space weather impacts.

 ## Funding Acknowledgment
 This work was supported by the U.S. National Science Foundation (NSF) under grant [#2434136](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2434136) as part of the ChronoStorm project.
 The research focuses on collecting and analyzing perishable operational data from critical infrastructure sectors during significant space weather events, aiming to enhance our understanding of infrastructure vulnerabilities and resilience.